 So, what does this mean in practice?

-To accept an apology is not like a ‘one-off’ purchase, where the apology is your take-home product.
+Second, an apology is always taken on trust.
+To accept an apology is not like a one-off purchase, where the apology is your take-home product.
 It is more like agreeing to a contract for ongoing services.
 In other words, accepting an apology is a way of saying ‘I believe that you mean what you say, and I am willing to trust that you will keep your word’.